 For each of the risk management areas, the committees must assess the risks identified, and after evaluating each risk, classify them in order of importance, measured by economic impact on the organization.
 As a third step in the process, prevention and mitigation measures must be set for each of the identified risks.
 The whole process must be compiled in a risk matrix, which is then communicated within the organization.
-This practice is based on the COSO II Matrix (Committee of Sponsoring Organization of the Treadway Commission), also on the international risk management standard ISO 31000.
+This practice is based on the COSO II Matrix (Committee of Sponsoring Organizations of the Treadway Commission), as well as the international risk management standard ISO 31000.

-Claims Liabilities
+Claims liabilities